markmcguire011/Sentennial/posts/musings/the-real-1-percent.md

 ## On Getting Better

 There is a certain curse in having too much foresight, it's difficult to focus on the short term.
-The funny thing is too, the short term ineivatebly leads to the long term.
+The funny thing is too, the short term inevitably leads to the long term.
-Recently I've spent so much time on planning and looking towards the future, that I lost sight of what's right here in front of me: friends, family, sports, reading, just having fun.
+Recently I've spent so much time on planning and looking towards the future that I've lost sight of what's right here in front of me: friends, family, sports, reading, just having fun.
-The side effect of focusing too much on the bigger picture is that everything also seems just a little bit impossible, you really need to disect big goals into steps and actions.
+The side effect of focusing too much on the bigger picture is that everything also seems just a little bit impossible, you really need to dissect big goals into steps and actions.

 ## The Title